EcdysisFoundation/metaformer_ecdysis/README.md

     scp ecdysis@ecdysis02.local:~/MetaFormer/deploy/model_store/metaformer.mar /pool1/model-store-2/metaformer.mar

 Once the new model is served through Torchserve (see below), we update the model statistics in the BugBox database.
-We will need to stats.csv file to do that, so download it as well to insert with the appropriate django management command.
+We will need the dataset_report_stats.csv file to do that, which is dataset_report.csv and stats.csv combined.
+So download it as well to insert with the appropriate django management command.

-    scp ecdysis@ecdysis02.local:~/MetaFormer/output/ecdysis/morphospecies/MODEL_NAME/stats.csv /pool1/srv/bugbox3/local_files/stats.csv
+    scp ecdysis@ecdysis02.local:~/MetaFormer/output/ecdysis/morphospecies/MODEL_NAME/dataset_report_stats.csv /pool1/srv/bugbox3/local_files/dataset_report_stats.csv

 ### Archive and Revert